-Today the landscape is unchanged, but when Real Journeys week-long Discovery Expeditions weigh anchor near Cooper Island, passengers are more likely to hear the ‘sound of silence’.
+Today the landscape is unchanged, but when Real Journeys multi-day Discovery Expeditions weigh anchor near Cooper Island, passengers are more likely to hear the ‘sound of silence’.
 Introduced predators have decimated the millions of birds that once made Dusky Sound their home.

 Today we hope our campaign against predators sees the return of some of our most vulnerable native birds like the kākāpō and kiwi and safeguards the future of the third largest island in Dusky Sound.

 The initiative sees Real Journeys join the Department of Conservation’s Tamatea/Dusky Sound Restoration Programme; sharing its vision to make Dusky Sound one of the most intact ecosystems in the world and a source or bio bank, for the regeneration of native species throughout the country.
 Real Journeys is proud to play a part to help make this ambitious vision a reality.

 A big thanks to Real Journeys for joining DOC and others in supporting a predator free New Zealand.
 Restoring Cooper Island back to as it pretty much was when Māori and Captain Cook used this magic harbour nearly 250 years ago, is such an inspirational gift to future generations of New Zealanders and international visitors.Lou Sanson, Director-General, Department of Conservation